CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_mealtime_mealtime_routines_and_tips_html.md

 **Clean**

-* Wash your child’s hands before mealtime.
+* Wash your childaÌ‚â‚¬TMs hands before mealtime.
 * **Tip:** Worried about a mess?
-You can put newspaper or a plastic mat on the floor under your child’s high chair or booster seat.
+You can put newspaper or a plastic mat on the floor under your childaÌ‚â‚¬TMs high chair or booster seat.
 This can help with cleanup.

 **Be Safe**